|

 was felt in America as well, through his daughter Kitty

-Fisher* (gr f c1756), a great American matriarch, who numbered
+Fisher* (gr f 1756c), a notable American matriarch, who numbered

 the great racehorse Boston (ch c